farhad1985/CrazyTableView/README.md

   <img height="600" src="Screen/screen.png">

-  If you should show many cells in your tableview, maybe you have long cases in the switch and it's cause your code be croweded . you can use of rules for make your cells and your tableview will be clean and readable.
+If you should show many cells in your table view, maybe you have long cases in the switch and it causes your code to be crowded. you can use rules to make your cells and your table view will be clean and readable.